 Please note that the borrower still remains 100% liable for the debt.

-CBILS is available through the British Business Bank’s 40+ accredited lenders, which are listed on the British Business Bank website.
+CBILS is available through the British Business Bank’s 100+ accredited lenders which are listed on the British Business Bank website.
+They include:

 CBILS can be used to support a wide range of business finance facilities, including: